ThomasBem/spring-session-jwt/README.md

 ## Usage

-When the `spring.redis.host` property is empty, a local redis instance is configured and started with `localhost` and `6379`.
+When the `spring.redis.host` property is empty, a local redis instance is configured and started with host `localhost` and port `6379`.
 See the class `LocalRedisConfig` for more detailed information.

 ## Configuration